COVID-19 Updates: State of public health emergency declared.

 Ministry responsible: Treasury Board and Finance

-The Joint Governance of Public Sector Pension Plans Act transitioned the Local Authorities Pension Plan, the Public Service Pension Plan and the Special Forces Pension Plan to a joint governance structure.
+The Joint Governance of Public Sector Pension Plans Act transitioned the Local Authorities Pension Plan (LAPP), the Public Service Pension Plan (PSPP) and the Special Forces Pension Plan (SFPP) to a joint governance structure.

-Under joint governance, employee and employer groups share control of plan design and responsibility for the financial health of the plan.
+Under joint governance, employee and employer groups share responsibility for the design and financial health of the plan.
 Prior to this legislation, government had final approval on changes to the pension plans, including benefits.

 Joint governance structure

-- gives employee and employer stakeholders equal say in how their pension plans are managed and equal control over plan design (benefits, rules, eligibility and contributions)
+- gives employee and employer stakeholders equal say in the design and management of their pension plans (benefits, rules, eligibility and contributions)

 - separates pension plan functions and clearly defines roles and responsibilities